 How many days off do interns/residents get per week?
 Interns and Residents get 1 day off per week during Medicine Wards and ICU.
 Interns get weekends off during ER, Neurology service, and General Medicine Clinic rotation.
 Residents get 3 weekends off during their consult month and have all weekends off during Subspecialty Clinics and General Medicine Clinic rotation.

 How many days of vacation are allowed each year?
 Three weeks of vacation are allotted.
 They are divided into a two week and a one week block.
-PGY-1 residents receive an additional 4th week off at the end of internship year.
+PGY-1 residents receive an additional 4th week off at the end of the internship year.
 All residents accrue 4 weeks plus 2 floating days of PTO (paid time off) each full academic year.
 Any unused PTO time is paid out in full at the end of their Dignity Health employment.

 How is the ancillary support at SMMC?
 We have excellent ancillary support.
 Blood-draws, respiratory therapists, EKG’s, STAT radiology services, and transport services are available 24 hours a day.
 Pharmacists assist with antibiotic dosing, heparin drip monitoring, and TPN/PPN orders.
 The echocardiogram technicians are available everyday and are on call after-hours and on weekends.
 In addition, we have PT/OT, in-patient rehab, speech therapist, case-managers on each floor, and dieticians.
 A web-based PACS (imaging) system available throughout the hospital.